matinocosty/matinocosty/README.md

-- 👋 Hi, I’m @matinocosty
+- 👋 Hi, I'm Mateusz
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning Java basics, MOOC.fi course
+- 🌱 I’m currently learning :))
-- 💞️ I’m looking to collaborate on ...
+- ✅ MOOC.FI JAVA I & II
-- 📫 How to reach me ...
+- 🧑‍💻 CS50 in progress

 <!---
 matinocosty/matinocosty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.